There is no better way to experience oysters that at an oyster farm like Carlingford Oyster Company in Ireland, especially when there’s a sunset.

 In a nutshell, or oyster shell, the farm buys seeds from Normandy, France and then spends three years growing the itty bitty seeds into plump, delicious oysters.
 It’s quite an involved process that includes harvesting and filtering, but it’s time well spent based on the end result.

-Tasting the Carlingford Oysters
+Tasting Oysters at the Carlingford Oyster Farm

 For me, the best part of the visit was tasting the oysters.
 Kian expertly shucked several oysters for us, each one gloriously full of salty ocean water.